Budapestby VisitCity Guides

 Visit thermal baths during shoulder season for best rates and fewer crowds

-Consider accommodations including breakfast, as this amenity adds substantial value.
-A hearty hotel breakfast can fuel morning sightseeing while saving €8-12 compared to café prices.
-Similarly, hostels with kitchen facilities allow self-catering, dramatically reducing food expenses during longer stays.
+Look for places that include breakfast since this adds big value.
+A good hotel breakfast can fuel morning sightseeing while saving €8-12 compared to café prices.
+Hostels with kitchen facilities let you cook your own food, which dramatically cuts food expenses during longer stays.

 Modern metro train waiting at a clean, well-lit underground station platform in Budapest